Bisi bele bath step-by-step recipe with photos.

 4. Add the soaked rice.
 Add salt and water, and let it cook

-6. Let it simmer until it all comes together
+6. Let it simmer until it all comes together and the vegetables are cooked

 Bisi bele bath